Sammaye/MongoYii/readme.md

 The `criteria` option basically relates to the parts of a cursor.

-Note: This does not work with `CGridView` due to how Yii core expects a `CActiveRecord` and uses that class directly for some parts of the widget.
+**Note:** This does not work with `CGridView` due to how Yii core expects a `CActiveRecord` and uses that class directly for some parts of the widget.

 ## Known Flaws

 - Covered queries are not supported, but then as I am unsure if they really fit with active record
-- Subdocuments are not automated, but again I have stated why above
+- Subdocuments are not automated, however, I have stated why above
 - the aggregation framework does not fit well with active record as such it is not directly supported within the models

 I am sure there are more but that is the immediate flaws you need to consider in this extension.